• Skip to primary navigation

 Can I make this keto?

-To make this seasoning keto omit the brown sugar or use a brown sugar substitute such as golden monk fruit.
+To make this seasoning keto omit the sugar or use a sugar substitute such as golden monk fruit.

 pot roast seasoning in a lidded clear glass jar to be stored.

 A super simple seasoning mix with a bold smoky-sweet and salty flavor - it's pot roast perfection!
-Can be used on beef, pork, and chicken too!
+An all-purpose chicken, pork, and beef roast seasoning!

 5 from 2 votes